- 1. Use Google Search

 Start with “search term” and then repeat the process for “topic”.

-Once you click Search, you’ll see that you have a number of options to narrow down your results.
-You can select a specific region, time period, category and type of search (Google, Youtube, Image search, etc).
+Once you click Search, you’ll see several options to narrow down your results.
+You can select a specific region, time period, category, and type of search (Google, YouTube, Image search, etc.).

-What you want to explore more, is the RELATED QUERIES section.
+What you want to explore more is the RELATED QUERIES section.

 Use the left and right arrows to view all the results, and use the top menu dropdown to view both the RISING and TOP Queries.